 Besides, you don’t need to re-cook the sauce when mixing the mashed potatoes to avoid overcooking!
 In addition, mashed potatoes are also a great way to balance out in case your sauce is too salty.

-If you like to do something a bit cumbersome, you can make your potato flour, store it, and put it in pasta sauce, your opinion, whenever you need it.
+If you like to do something a bit cumbersome, you can learn to make your potato flour, store it, and put it in pasta sauce, your opinion, whenever you need it.

 Roux is a thickener for spaghetti sauces and soups.
 Not only does it increase consistency, but the roux also contributes to a more nutty flavor and a smoother feel when your lips touch the sauce.